Telogical/TelQ/README.md

 ```

 TelQ can also be extended for backend applications to connect to either a mongodb instance or a microsoft sqlserver instance.
-The dbMongoose extension wraps[mongoosejs](http://mongoosejs.com).
+The dbMongoose extension wraps [mongoosejs](http://mongoosejs.com).
 So for the options.source property you should give an instance of the model you wish to query.
 The mongo extenstion also requires the operation you want to execute to be included in the options param.

 ```